brocaar/chirpstack-docs/content/install/quick-install.md

   the gRPC interface to [LoRa Server](/loraserver/).
 * `network_server.gateway.stats.aggregation_intervals` - defines collection time periods for
   statistics gathering on gateways.
-* `network_server.gateway.api.jwt_secret` - a secret value used to generate
-  the gateway tokens.
-This can contain any value, for example the output of the following command `openssl rand -base64 32`.

 Start the LoRa Server service: